kohler/hotcrp/README.md

 it must not start with a period.
 HotCRP will check for funny conference names and replace them with `__invalid__`.

-To turn on multiconference support, edit `conf/options.php` and set
+To turn on multiconference support, set $Opt["multiconference"] to true in `conf/options.php`.
-$Opt["multiconference"] to true.
 You will then need to tell HotCRP how to find the options relevant for each conference.
 The most flexible mechanism is to use $Opt["include"] to include a conference-specific options file.
 For example (note the single quotes):